GuilhermeFaga/hero-siege-stats/README.md

 ![App preview](/assets/readme/preview.jpg)

+## Features

+- Session time
+- Mailbox notification
+- Gold earned and gold per hour
+- XP earned and XP per hour
+- Items picked up (Angelic, Heroic and Satanic) (Blue number means Magic Find drops)

+## Limitations

+- Gold picked up from mailbox is counted as gold earned
+- XP earned can be wrong when leveling up (would need the max XP for each level)
+- Items moved between inventories are counted as picked up
+- Items dropped by players are counted as picked up

 ## How to use

 1. On Windows make sure that WinPcap is installed in your system.
 [Npcap downloads page](https://npcap.com/#download) | [Direct link](https://npcap.com/dist/npcap-1.77.exe).